webyrd/Barliman/README.md

 DONE (features on the TODO list implemented since the original release of Barliman)

+* changed reifier and main edit window to display constraints separately from "best guess" definition(s).
 * fixed: quickly tab-deleting a test with a syntax error (for example) can leave the 'syntax error message' on an empty test
-* added automatic addition of right parens, and auto-addition of logic variables
+* added automatic addition of right parens, and auto-addition of logic variables (thanks Michael Ballantyne, Guannan Wei, Pierce Darragh, Michael Adams, for discussions on how this might work)
 * changed reifier so that constraints involving gensym are not displayed.
 * Fixed error: even if the "best guess" query terminates with success, individual test processes may still keep running, since those tests don't "know" that the best guess involving *all* the tests has succeed.
 If the best guess query terminates with success, the individual test processes should be killed, and marked as successful (black text, stop the progress spinner).
 * updated `letrec` to allow for zero or more bindings, and updated `begin` to allow for zero or more definitions; this allows the creation of mutually-recursive functions.